 - Would I do anything for His sake, even saying “no” to what looks or feels good but is sin?

-- Do I fight the skirmishes with selfishness through His power and for His glory rather than for my own?
+- Do I fight skirmishes with selfishness through His power, and seek His glory rather than my own?

-- Do I love His cause and people, or do I cling to every shred of self secretly?
+- Do I love His cause and His people?

 1. Deny Yourself, Take Up Your Cross